-1.2.
-Activities and key dates for the course
+1.4.
+Activities and key dates

 This course is offered during the second semester, which runs between February and June.
 The official hours and dates of the final exams can be found on the web pages of the centres in which the course is offered.